Preservative: Food preservation

 Preservatives have been used since prehistoric times.
 Smoked meat for example has phenols and other chemicals that delay spoilage.
 The preservation of foods has evolved greatly over the centuries and has been instrumental in increasing food security.
-The use of preservatives other than traditional oils, salts, paints, etc. in food began in the late 19th century, but was not widespread until the 20th century.
+Historically foods were preserved using traditional oils, salting, drying, smoking methods.
+The use of chemical preservatives in food began in the late 19th century, but was not widespread until the 20th century.

 The use of food preservatives varies greatly depending on the country.
 Many developing countries that do not have strong governments to regulate food additives face either harmful levels of preservatives in foods or a complete avoidance of foods that are considered unnatural or foreign.
 These countries have also proven useful in case studies surrounding chemical preservatives, as they have been only recently introduced.
 In urban slums of highly populated countries, the knowledge about contents of food tends to be extremely low, despite consumption of these imported foods.